 The arrival of low-price European grocers in the U.S. could mean hundreds of dollars per year in savings for consumers – even if they don’t shop at the new stores.

-The impact on grocery prices when Lidl entered selected U.S. markets is a subject of study for Katrijn Gielens, associate professor of marketing and Sarah Graham Kenan Scholar at UNC Kenan-Flagler.
+The impact on grocery prices when Lidl entered selected U.S. markets is a subject of study for Katrijn Gielens, professor of marketing and Sarah Graham Kenan Scholar at UNC Kenan-Flagler.
 She wanted to know what impact of Germany’s low-price-focused grocers, such as Lidl and Aldi, might have on the already competitive U.S. market.

 Lidl’s strategy focuses on providing low prices across a narrow selection of grocery staples.
 It entered the U.S. market in mid-2017, opening 10 stores in Virginia, North Carolina and South Carolina.
 That was just the beginning for the company, which has since opened over 50 additional stores.
 In fall 2018, it announced plans to purchase 27 supermarkets in New York and New Jersey to expand its footprint.